SimonKefas/multistep-form/README.md

 ## **Key Points**

+- **Custom Step Definition**: Only elements with `ms-step` are considered steps, providing flexibility in form design.
 - **Validation**: The script validates inputs in the current step before allowing navigation.
 - **Conditional Logic**: Steps with `data-condition` attributes are shown or hidden based on user input.
 - **Preventing Premature Submission**: The default Enter key behavior is managed to prevent unintended form submissions.